This post may contain affiliate links. Please see my disclosure policy for details.

 There are only two small rooms as part of this property, one up and one down and you can only access both floors by an exterior staircase!

 Both rooms are quite spartan in design.
 In the downstairs, you have the original cast iron stove with some seats at the far wall.
-Some small decoration in etchings and some weavers tools are placed on the walls.
+Some small decorations in etchings and some weavers tools are placed on the walls.

 The upstairs is very similar with a couple of chairs against the walls.
 Although it isn’t a large place by any means, it’s definitely worth a peek inside if you find it open while you’re here!